Valenciennes-Denain Airport: Postwar and modern use

 In French control after the war, the airport sat abandoned for several years.
 There was much unexploded ordnance at the site which needed to be removed, as well as the wreckage of German and American aircraft.
 Many of the buildings at the base were destroyed by the war, and although some had been repaired by the American combat engineers, most were in ruins.
 It was uneconomical to repair the prewar airport, and as a result the facility was demolished, with the French Army sending in unexploded ordnance teams to remove the dangerous munitions.

 Reconstruction of the airport included an entirely new asphalt runway, aligned 11/29, along with appropriate taxiways, ramp space and new infrastructure buildings on the north-west side of the airfield.
 Today the airport is a modern, well-equipped facility.

 The wartime air base is still evident with the 5500-foot concrete NE/SW runway remaining, complete with patched bomb craters and expansion joints allowing grass to grow between the concrete pads.
-The taxiway is the only wartime structures of the base that still exists, mostly as a single land concrete access road.
+The taxiway is the only wartime structures of the base that still exists, mostly as a single lane concrete access road.

-Very few constructions are still visible today (2021), but the restaurant l'Escale is one of the buildings built to store bombers on airport.
+Very few constructions are still visible today (2021), but the restaurant l'Escale is one of the buildings built to store bombers on the airport.